Actifio/actifiodataveilmasking/README.md

 exit;
 ```

-Once you have set this file up,  there is a hashed line in dvmask.sh that needs to be unhashed and edited:
+Once you have set this file up,  there is a hashed line in ```dvmask.sh``` that needs to be unhashed and edited:

-1. It uses su - oracle.
-Normally the oracle user is used for mounts, but this might not be the case
+1. It uses ```su - oracle```   Normally the oracle user is used for mounts, but this might not be the case
-1. It switches to /opt/dataveil/native/oracle but your DataVeil install location may be different
+1. It switches to ```/opt/dataveil/native/oracle``` but your DataVeil install location may be different
-1. It uses an SID of CPROD.
+1. It uses an SID of **cprod**.
 Yours will be different
-1. It calls /act/scripts/loadnativefunctions.sql   Clearly if you used a different name and location these need to be set correctly.
+1. It calls ```/act/scripts/loadnativefunctions.sql```   Clearly if you used a different name and location these need to be set correctly.

 ```
 su - oracle -c 'cd /opt/dataveil/native/oracle;export ORACLE_SID=CPROD;sqlplus / as sysdba @/act/scripts/loadnativefunctions.sql;exit'